 ‘Well,’ Mo continued, ‘not long after the incident, in front of an audience of fawning scholars, he explained how his purported out-of-body adventure was just a four-minute hallucination that had resulted from oxygen deprivation in the brain.
 It’s incredible how a little oxygen deprivation can explain away what many don’t wish to acknowledge.

-‘Although he admitted he clearly remembered being confronted by some rather gruff galactic military personnel, Ayre discounted this as an illusion, although he admitted that it seemed very real at the time.’
+‘Though he remembered being confronted by some gruff galactic military personnel, Ayre discounted this as an illusion even when it seemed very real at the time.’

 ‘I think I heard about that,’ I said.
 ‘Didn’t the crowd give him an ovation for his honesty?’

-‘Yet, was it for his honesty,; Mo asked, ‘or was it for not compromising his philosophical beliefs?
-Or perhaps this audience’s beliefs.
+‘Was it for his honesty,’ Mo asked, ‘or was it to appease his audience’s philosophical beliefs?’

-‘Apparently, there was too much of his professional reputation at stake to disclose the truth.
+Too much of his professional reputation was at stake to disclose the truth.
 His inflated ego was legendary, so he wasn’t prepared to climb the Mountain you climbed.
-The ego hates Mountains, preferring horizontal planes to vertical transcendence.
-That’s why Ayer craved the adulation he received from assorted like-minded humanists rather than making an ascent to the more rarified domains of his soul.
+He preferred horizontal planes to vertical transcendence.
+That’s why Ayer craved the adulation he received from assorted like-minded humanists instead of making an ascent to the more rarified domains of his soul.’

-‘You really seem to know a lot about him,’ I said.
+‘You seem to know a lot about him,’ I said.

 ‘He also realised how angrily many would have reacted had he told them there was more to life than the parochial materialism upon which he built his reductionist career.
 After a lifetime of being a humanist guru, he didn’t relish having to swallow all he had been wrong about just because he couldn’t swallow a stupid piece of salmon that got caught in his throat.
 How ironic.’